Set Up an AI Video Project Workspace

 - Which assets need compliance or consent context before generation

 For governance-heavy productions, review the Lotix trust workflow before generating.
-Lotix is built with compliance readiness, audit, and generation gateway infrastructure, but those workflows work best when the team attaches the right context early.
+Lotix includes compliance readiness, audit, and generation gateway infrastructure, and those workflows work best when the team attaches the right context early.

 Step 6: use dailies as the production checkpoint